Quantum manipulation of a two-level mechanical system: Acknowledgements

 \section{Acknowledgements}

-SC thanks Christine Muschik for hosting at IQC, where the part of research activity was conducted, and Jan F. Haase for valuable theoretical input.
+S.\,C. thanks Christine Muschik for hosting at the University of Waterloo, where most of the research activity was conducted, and Jan F. Haase for valuable theoretical input.
+We thank Marco and Emanuele Grimaldo for fruitful discussions, and two anonymous Reviewers for valuable comments about the manuscript.
 This work has been supported by Transformative Quantum Technologies Program (CFREF), NSERC and the New Frontiers in Research Fund.
-S. C. and O. K. acknowledge the support from UK EPSRC New Investigator Award under the Agreement No. EP/ V00171X/1.
-A. S. Sørensen acknowledges financial support by Danish National Research Foundation (Center of Excellence Hy-Q).
+S.\,C. and O.\,K. acknowledge the support from UK EPSRC New Investigator Award under the Agreement No. EP/ V00171X/1.
+A.\,S.\,S. acknowledges financial support by Danish National Research Foundation (Center of Excellence Hy-Q), and L.\,D. by the EPSRC quantum career development grant EP/ W028301/1.